cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 # Balance strategy

 Cypress will automatically balance your spec files across the available machines in your CI provider.
-Cypress calculates which spec file to run based on from data collected from previous runs.
+Cypress calculates which spec file to run based from data collected from previous runs.
 This ensures that your spec files run as fast as possible, with no need for manual configuration or tweaking.